sharetribe/flex-docs/src/docs/ftw-availability/availability-management/index.md

 Regardless of the unit type, all exceptions are made using the same [endpoint](https://www.sharetribe.com/api-reference/marketplace.html#create-availability-exceptions).

-Providers can also block availability by using seats.
+Listing authors can also block availability by using seats.
 Setting 0 seats for the duration of the availability exception sets the listing as unavailable for that period.
 If the period has existing bookings, the availability exception will not affect them, so it only blocks future bookings.

-The availability plan, availability exceptions, and bookings are only visible to the provider of the listing.
+The availability plan, availability exceptions, and bookings are only visible to the author of the listing.
 When other users view the listing’s availability on the listing page, they only see whether the listing is available, but they cannot see whether the availability results from the availability plan, exceptions, or existing bookings.